 Panama offers a 15% cash rebate for production costs incurred in the country.
-The full rebate can be escrowed up front with the bond company to cashflow the production, with a $3m minimum and $40m maximum spend and conditional approval based on an audit and certification of expenses by a locally based public accountant.
+The full rebate can be escrowed up front with the bond company to cashflow the production, with a $3m minimum and $40m maximum spend.
+Conditional approval is based on an audit and certification of expenses by a locally based public accountant.
 Panama uses the US dollar.

 Full details on financial incentives in Panama: Panama Film Commission